Simonandadog/unity-git-ignore/README.md

-There's probally better stuff than this.
+There's probally better ways to do this, or better config files than this. go find them.